dolthub/docs/content/products/doltlab/administrator.md

 If you want the ability to [clone this Hosted Dolt instance](https://www.dolthub.com/blog/2023-04-17-cloning-a-hosted-database/), check the box "Enable Dolt Credentials".
 And finally, if you want to use the SQL workbench feature for this hosted instance (which we recommend) you should also check the box "Create database users for the SQL Workbench".

 You will see the hourly cost of running the Hosted Dolt instance displayed above the "Create Deployment" button.
-Click it, and wait for the deployment to reach the "Started" phase.
+Click it, and wait for the deployment to reach the "Started" state.

 ![Hosted Deployment Started](../../../static/hosted_deployment_started.png)

-Once the deployment has come up, you will see the deployment page will display the connection information to the main host and the replica and will be ready to use.
-Before connecting a DoltLab instance to this deployment, though, there are a few remaining steps.
+Once the deployment has come up, the deployment page will display the connection information for both the primary host and the replica, and each will be ready to use.
+Before connecting a DoltLab instance to the primary host, though, there are a few remaining steps to take to ensure the host has the proper state before connecting DoltLab.

 First, click the "Configuration" tab and uncheck the box "behavior_disable_multistatements".
 DoltLab will need to execute multiple statements against this database when it starts up.
 You can also, optionally, change the log_level to "debug".
-This log level setting will make sure executed queries appear in the database logs.
+This log level setting will make sure executed queries appear in the database logs, which is helpful for debugging.

 ![Hosted Deployment Started](../../../static/hosted_deployment_started.png)